deividAlfa/stm32_soldering_iron_controller/README.md

 These boards can have pretty different readings and tolerances.
 Even between T12 tips.<br>
 So the factory calibration is intentionally set lower than real, to avoid possible overheating problems.<br>
 Once you set the firmware, go to calibration and set there the real temperature measured with the external probe.<br>
 A cold tip will display 30-50ºC over the ambient temperature.
-This is caused by the amplifier's own voltage offset, not a firmware bug.<br
+This is caused by the amplifier's input offset, not a firmware bug.<br
 That offset doesn't affect the working temperatures when calibrated.<br Some firmwares hide this reading and show the ambient temperature instead.
 For now, this is not a planned feature.<br